-Child in Need of Care
+Child In Need of Care

-If the child is placed in SRS custody and ordered by the court live out of the home, the court may require the parents to complete tasks necessary to establish the child may be safely returned home.
-The parents will also be required to pay child support to SRS for the time the child is placed out of the home.
+If the child is placed in DCF custody and ordered by the court live out of the home, the court may require the parents to complete tasks necessary to establish the child may be safely returned home.
+The parents will also be required to pay child support to DCF for the time the child is placed out of the home.
 If the parents fail to complete the tasks assigned by the court, the court may consider termination of parental rights or permanent placement with a family member.
 The goal in all CINC cases is to have the child remain in the home when it is safe to do so.
 Termination of parental rights is only considered after all attempts to reunite the family have failed.